“WE” or “US” Parasense Ltd “the Group” Bacharach Inc. “Data Compliance Mgr/DCM” Email = firstname.lastname@example.org

 How to Get a Copy of your Personal Information

-You can access your personal information by emailing your request to the DPO.
+You can access your personal information by emailing your request to the DCM (see ‘1 Definitions’ for contact information).
 You have the right to get your personal information from us in a format that can be easily re-used.
-You can also ask us to pass on your personal information in this format to other organizations.
+You can also ask us to pass on your personal information in this format to other organisations

 Letting Us Know if your Personal Information is Incorrect

 You have the right to question any personal information we have about you that you think is wrong or incomplete.
-Please contact the DPO if you wish to do this.
+Please contact the DCM if you wish to do this.

 If you do, we will take reasonable steps to check its accuracy and correct it.